 Barcelona stages numerous festivals, especially in the summer months, when the weather is ideal for enjoying open-air activities.

-This festival takes place during the first fortnight of July at the Parc del Fòrum and lasts two days.
+This festival takes place during the first fortnight of July at the Parc del Fòrum and will lasts three days in 2015.
 Its line-up includes performances from a variety of hip-hop, reggae and rock acts, among others.

-The concerts are held from 6 p.m. to 5 p.m. at the four stages specially set up for the festival.
+The concerts are held at the four stages specially set up for the festival.
 Besides the various concerts in the programme, you can also enjoy other activities like workshops, games and circus performances during the festival.

 If you’re coming to the festival with friends, we recommend you book a room with Melon District, where you can meet other people like you, unlike traditional hotels or hostels.